GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Using Past Papers Strategically

-Past papers are one of the most valuable revision resources, but many students use them inefficiently.
+Past papers are one of the most valuable revision resources.
+Most students waste them.

 The Wrong Way

-Doing papers passively—writing answers, checking them, moving on—wastes most of their value.
+Doing papers passively — writing answers, checking them, moving on — wastes most of their value.
 If you get a question wrong and just think “oh, I should revise that,” you haven’t actually learned anything.
+You’ve just identified a gap and then ignored it.

 The Right Way

 Do papers under exam conditions: Time yourself.
 No notes.
 No breaks.
-This builds stamina and identifies gaps under pressure.
+No phone.
+This builds stamina and identifies gaps under pressure — which is very different from identifying gaps when you’re relaxed at home with a cup of tea.

 Analyse your mistakes: After marking, categorise every mistake: